locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 What a mess!

-The code even has to add a test to assignment in case someone writes `x = x` to stop the class clearing itself in preparation to adding elements from itself which would of course wipe out all its contents.
+We've added a copy constructor and an assignment operator to the class to handle copying safely.
+The code even had to check if it was being assigned to itself in case someone wrote `x = x`.
+Without that test, the receiving instance would clear itself in preparation to adding elements from itself which would of course wipe out all its contents.

-Alternatively we might disable copy / assignments by creating private constructors that prevents them being called by external code:
+Alternatively we might disable copy \/ assignments by creating private constructors that prevents them being called by external code:

 ```c++
 class PersonList {